tberey/social-stocks/README.md

 <!--
-*** I'm using markdown "reference style" links for readability.
+*** Using markdown "reference style" links for readability.
 *** Reference links are enclosed in brackets [ ] instead of parentheses ( ).
 *** See the bottom of this document for the declaration of the reference variables.
 *** https://www.markdownguide.org/basic-syntax/#reference-style-links